wadey/python-ostrich/README.md

 This is a port of the Scala [Ostrich](http://github.com/robey/ostrich) library.
 This port is currently a work in progress, so only the stuff covered in the unit tests are considered to be completed.

 NOTE: This initial version is not thread safe.
 My first use case is inside of a Twisted server, so I don't need thread safety right now.
-I hope to support this in the future
+I hope to support this in the future.

 ## Stats API ##